zaaahir/cos/README.md

 These are checkboxes, but I will probably only review these guidlines at the end to check them off, rather than iteratively during the project.
 These are mostly for my own reference.

+_Edit: Quoted items are my evalutation on this completed checklist, and a link to evidence._

 ### cOS Kernel

 - [x] - The kernel boots successfully.
   - [x] - The kernel boots on x86-64 compatible machines.
   - [x] - The kernel is bootable by any Multiboot-2 compliant bootloader.

+  > The kernel boots successfully across different virtualisation software.
+As a result, it should also work on physical hardware, although I have not tested this.
+This is also demonstrated in testing by test 1.1.

 - [x] - The kernel can parse a Multiboot-2 header.

+  > This is demonstrated by being able to detect physical memory by reading the header, as in test 1.2.
+Certain fields however are not explicitly parsed, and the length of physical memory is assumed to be equal to the end memory address of physical memory.

 - [x] - The kernel sets up paging.
   - [x] - 4-level paging

+> Paging is functional and the whole of physical memory is mapped into the main address space.
+The kernel exposes a simple interface for applications to map virtual pages to physical pages or allocate virtual pages.
+It also handles page faults for user-space programs by copying pages from the main address space into the user-space address space if available.
+Tests 1.3 and 1.5 verify that the paging structures are properly set up.

 - [x] - The kernel can load a Multiboot-2 module.

+> The initial ramdisk is loaded as a module and the physical pages are protected from being overwritten.
+The kernel also maps the module into the address space at a fixed address.
+It can currently only use a single module; however, it still prevents other modules from being overwritten in memory.

 - [x] - The kernel sets up x86-64 specific structures:
   - [x] - A Global Descriptor Table (GDT)
   - [x] - A Task State Segment (TSS)
   - [x] - An Interrupt Descriptor Table (IDT)

+    > The Global Descriptor Table and Task State Segment are both managed and set up by the kernel.
+The Global Descriptor Table contains entries for different protection levels; ring 0 and ring 3.
+This helps protect the operating system from malicious or buggy user-space programs.
+Ring 1 and 2 could possibly be used for device drivers as to allow less protection than user-space but more protection than running at kernel level.
+These have been checked by tests 1.4 and 1.6.
 - [x] - The kernel enters long mode.

+> The kernel jumps to a higher half 64-bit address which is where 64-bit code begins execution.
+>
 - [x] - The kernel loads an initrd.

+> The initrd is loaded from a Multiboot-2 module.
+It is in the form of a Unix Standard TAR file which is parsed and accessible from the virtual filesystem.
+Tests 2.4 and 2.5 demonstrate this.
+System files and drivers can be included in the initrd.
+The TAR file is uncompressed so it may be worth using a compressible format to reduce image sizes.

 - [x] - The initrd is loaded as a Multiboot-2 module.
 - [x] - The initrd is a Unix Standard TAR file.
 - [x] - The kernel initialises interrupts.

+> The Interrupt Descriptor Table is set up to call a custom interrupt handler, as verified in test 1.6.
+This uses virtual functions to find a relevant interrupt handler and call it.
+As a result, device drivers can easily handle interrupts by inheriting from the interrupt handler class.
+The Programmable Interrupt Controller (PIC) has also been set up as verified in test 1.7, and hardware interrupts are received in test 1.8.
+In the future, the Advanced Programmable Interrupt Controller (APIC) could be used to allow for multi-processor interrupt routing.

 - [x] - The kernel initialises the Programmable Interval Timer (PIT).

+> The PIT provides a global timer that is used for processes to sleep for a certain number of milliseconds.
+The interrupt itself is used to check if tasks can be switched and allows us to interrupt a malfunctioning program.
+Higher precision timers could be used to gain an even better global timer.

 - [x] - The kernel initialises a kernel heap that can allocate and free arbitrarily sized buffers.
   - [x] - It must be able to supply word-aligned allocations.

+  > The heap allocator works effectively and has been tested.
+It is used extensively in the kernel and therefore it is crucial that it is performant.
+The use of a binary search tree over a regular list of free allocations significantly improves performance.
+Rebalancing the binary search tree would likely further increase performance.

 - [x] - The kernel initialises a scheduler that can switch between kernel tasks.
   - [x] - The kernel must also provide a mechanism to switch to user mode. (ring 3)

+  > Task switching uses interrupt stacks to store the state of an interrupted task and restore state when resuming the task.
+The task switching is able to switch between kernel and user-space processes efficiently.
+In addition, the scheduler chooses which task should run next using a priority-based system.
+This has been tested in tests 4.1 through 4.6.
+Alternative scheduler designs might lead to a fairer and more performant scheduler.

 - [x] - The kernel detects devices on Peripheral Component Interconnect (PCI) buses.
   - [x] - The kernel provides the ability to search for and configure devices on PCI buses.

+  > All devices were detected in test 2.3.
+The network driver also configures the network card on the PCI bus successfully.

 ### cOS filesystem layer

 - [x] - The layer provides an interface for multiple filesystems mounted in a single virtual filesystem.
   - [x] - It provides an implementation for a driver for the USTAR tar file format.

+  > The virtual filesystem can easily mount new filesystems with a simple interface.
+It can abstract file operations on a tree structure regardless of the underlying structure of the file.
+This is seen in the flat TAR file being mapped into a tree of file and directory nodes.

 - [x] - The layer provides `read` and `write` interfaces for filesystem drivers.

+> Filesystem drivers only need to provide a single interface to be mountable in the virtual filesystem.
+This also means that drivers for other operating systems can easily be ported and executed.

 ### cOS networking layer

 - [x] - The kernel can provide networking services.
-  - [ ] - It provides an adaptable interface for different network card drivers.
+  - [x] - It provides an adaptable interface for different network card drivers.
-    - [ ] - It provides an implementation for the AMD Am79C973 network card.
+    - [x] - It provides an implementation for the AMD Am79C973 network card.
-  - [ ] - It provides an interface for sending and receiving Ethernet frames.
+  - [x] - It provides an interface for sending and receiving Ethernet frames.
-  - [ ] - It provides an interface for sending and receiving Address Resolution Protocol (ARP) messages.
+  - [x] - It provides an interface for sending and receiving Address Resolution Protocol (ARP) messages.
-  - [ ] - It provides an interface for handling Internet Protocol v4 (IPv4) messages.
+  - [x] - It provides an interface for handling Internet Protocol v4 (IPv4) messages.
-  - [ ] - It provides an interface for sending and receiving Internet Control Message Protocol (ICMP) messages.
+  - [x] - It provides an interface for sending and receiving Internet Control Message Protocol (ICMP) messages.
-  - [ ] - It provides an interface for sending and receiving User Datagram Protocol (UDP) messages.
+  - [x] - It provides an interface for sending and receiving User Datagram Protocol (UDP) messages.
-  - [ ] - It provides an interface for sending and receiving Transmission Control Protocol (TCP) messages.
+  - [x] - It provides an interface for sending and receiving Transmission Control Protocol (TCP) messages.
-    - [ ] - It supports reordering of received packets.
+    - [x] - It supports reordering of received packets.
-    - [ ] - It supports acknowledgment and retransmission of missed packets.
+    - [x] - It supports acknowledgment and retransmission of missed packets.

+  > The networking stack is very functional and provides a TCP/IP implementation with support for sockets.
+It exposes hardware-level communication as well as higher-level socket communication.
+It even allows for accessing the Internet through HTTP, which is a very complex procedure.
+Tests 3.1 to 3.8 all passed and demonstrated the strength and compliance of the networking stack.
+It would be useful to port an SSL/TLS library so that HTTPS can be used to access modern websites.
+Making the network stack multi-threaded with queues would also be valuable, especially for server applications.

 ### cOS user-space

-- [ ] - The kernel can load ELF executables into an address space for a newly created task.
+- [x] - The kernel can load ELF executables into an address space for a newly created task.

+> This has been demonstrated with test 4.4.
+Static ELF executables can be completely loaded in and executed in accordance with the ELF specification.
+Relocatable ELF executables are not currently supported.

-- [ ] - The kernel provides a system calls interface to send data to the kernel.
+- [x] - The kernel provides a system calls interface to send data to the kernel.

+> This uses the built-in `syscall` instruction, storing arguments in registers.
+This is very fast as it avoids some of the overhead of interrupts.
+Currently there are not many system calls available.
+Care must be taken to ensure all data coming from user-space is treated as untrustworthy and scrutinised with defensive programming.

 ## Design